 Bun Cha Huong Lien – 24 Le Van Huu Street, Hai Ba Trung District (where President Obama dined)

 There’s no better way to warm yourself up in the winter of Hanoi than grilling meat at a streetside joint.
 Introduced just over a decade ago, these streetside BBQ stalls quickly gained popularity among the city’s younger generation and became iconic to the culinary scene here.
-Different cuts of pork and beef, intestines are all cooked on an open flame when you take a sip of Bia Hoi or chat with your friends.
+Different cuts of pork and beef, and intestines are all cooked on an open flame when you take a sip of Bia Hoi or chat with your friends.
 And soon, you will forget the freezing breeze to enjoy a filling meal that hardly makes a dent in your wallet.

 Pha Lau – 79 Hang Luoc Street, Hoan Kiem District